MauriceBrg/aws-blog.de-projects/terraform_switch_environment/article.md

 . switch_environment.sh myenvironment
 ```

-### Running Terraform commands
+### Running Terraform commands /using `tf`

 A feature of the environment switching script is, that it provides the `tf` shortcut for running `terraform` commands.
-This is not just an alias - it automatically adds the environments variable files to the commands that support them - here's an example:
+This is not just an alias - it automatically adds the environments' variable files to the commands that support them - here's an example:

 ```shell
 tf apply